Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 monitoring help minimize these long-term effects.

-Yes, individuals with Wilson's disease can typically go to school and work, although
+Yes, individuals with Wilson's disease can typically go to school and work,

-it may depend on the severity of their symptoms and the specific demands of their
+it may depend on the severity of their symptoms and the specific demands of

 work or education.
-With appropriate treatment and management, most individuals with
+With appropriate treatment and management, most individuals

-Wilson's disease can lead normal lives and engage in educational and work-related
+Wilson's disease can lead normal lives and engage in educational and

 activities.